btimsah/based-video/README.md

 Admin can manually approve an order.
 STORJ works great for the video because they're far faster than most web-hosts, affordable, decentralized and provide direct video url access.
 USDC on base is a great token and network for paywall video because of it's speed, stable/clear pricing.
+Is now setup for Moralis API for blockchain payment verification.
+The plugin uses very robust micro-decimal system to ensure tranactions are unique.